If you’ve always struggled to give negative feedback to your team, this is for you.

 “I love giving negative feedback at work,” said no one ever.
 Unless you enjoy causing people to be angry, upset or hurt — chances are you don’t like giving difficult feedback.
 We squirm, postpone, or avoid having to relay hard truths, all together.
 No one is proud to tell an employee else that their work is subpar.
 No one looks forward to sharing that they’re making the team look bad in front of the client.
 No one likes to be made out to be the bad guy or gal.

-“I’ve always struggled with giving critical feedback,” admitted one of our Watercooler members, from our online community of 1,000+ leaders in Know Your Team.
+“I’ve always struggled with giving critical feedback during one-on-ones,” admitted one of our Watercooler members, from our online community of 1,000+ leaders in Know Your Team.
 “I have been delaying giving critical feedback for a long time, and it is causing team chemistry problems.
 I need to right the ship.”